KRXQ: Rock: 1998-present

 On May 28, 2009, hosts Rob Williams and Arnie States from the Rob, Arnie, and Dawn Show drew media attention in reference to two news stories regarding transgender children.
 States said, "God forbid if my son put on a pair of high heels, I would probably hit him with one of my shoes".
 Williams and States took turns referring to gender dysphoric children as "idiots" and "freaks", who were just out "for attention" and had "a mental disorder that just needs to somehow be gotten out of them", either by verbal abuse on the part of the parents, or even shock therapy.
 In response, several advertisers (including Snapple, Sonic Drive-In, Carl's Jr, Bank of America, Wells Fargo, Verizon, Chipotle Mexican Grill, AT&T, and McDonald's) temporarily pulled their advertising from KRXQ.
 Nissan similarly declined to renew an advertising contract with the station.

 In 2015, States left the station and the show's name was changed to the Rob, Anybody, and Dawn (RAD) show.

 In June 2023, the RAD show exited the station after 24 years.
 The next month, afternoon program The Bailey Show moved to the morning slot.
+That show would last until mid-2024, when Paul Marshall would return to the station to host mornings.
+Marshall would exit in early 2026, replaced in mornings by afternoon host Abe Kanan.